karsumit94/andrewholsted.github.io/_posts/2013-03-15-Dev-Bootcamp-Interview.md

 The first interview
 -------------------

 I applied to Dev Bootcamp in January.
 The day after I applied, I received an email to set up a time to interview.
 Sweet.
 The first available time slot was a month away, but I already had plans for that day.
 I ended up snagging a spot on March 5th, a little over 6 weeks later.
-I can be no patient.
+I can be patient.
 No worries.

 February flew by and my interview arrived shortly thereafter.
 I was pumped.
 The interview was set for 2:00pm PST which was 7 am the next day for me.
 I woke up at 5:30 to make sure everything was in order and working properly.
 I decided to use my wife's computer as my webcam occasionally decides to give me the middle finger and not cooperate.